 Can you have a knee replacement after an Arthrosamid injection?

 Yes.
-Unlike other injects, such as cortisone, there have been no concerns about having surgery after Arthrosamid.
+Unlike other injectables, such as cortisone, there have been no concerns about having surgery after Arthrosamid.

-Do higher-risk patients, such as diabetes, have a different response?
+Do higher-risk patients, such as diabetes or obese patients, have a different response?

 Perhaps.
-The effectiveness of Arthrosamid drops by about 10% compared to non-diabetic patients.
+The effectiveness of Arthrosamid drops by about 10% compared to nondiabetic patients.
 However, having diabetes is not a contraindication.
+For obese patients, the effect of Arthrosamid is similar to that of non-obese patients.
+Losing weight will also help with pain reduction.

-Can people with a history of active cancer have Arthrosamid?
+Can people with a history of active cancer have Arthrosamid gel?

 Yes.
 Arthrosamid is not a contraindication with active cancer patients, unlike other injectables such as PRP.

-We know that some patients don’t respond to Arthrosamid.
+We know that some patients don’t respond to Arthrosamid gel.
 Can some patients get worse after Arthrosamid?

 Can I receive treatment in both my knees?

 Yes.
-However, as a general rule, we suggest separating the injections by at least a week and not having them done at the same consultation.
+However, as a general rule, we suggest separating the injections by at least a week and not having them done at the one consultation.

 Final word from Sportdoctorlondon about Arthrosamid UK

-Dr Masci offers an Arthrosamid injection for £2300.
+Dr Masci offers an Arthrosamid injection for £2400.
 He also treats patients from the USA and Canada.
-If you are interested in Arthrosamid, please contact his dedicated team for further information.
+If you are interested in Arthrosamid, please get in touch with his dedicated team for further information.

 Related conditions: